 Just as it was getting dark and the alcohol was starting to wear off, our nerves were at an all-time high for the day.
 Then, our eyes lit up as we saw the shitty little green sedan pull up and heard the skinny taxi driver tell us to get in.
 Both Johnny and the taxi driver had enormous smiles on their faces.
 As soon as I sat down in the backseat I could smell the diesel-like smell of what was sitting inside of the taxi driver's pocket.
 I immediately knew that all of our hard work that day had just paid off.

 The taxi driver whipped the yayo from out of his pocket and I became very excited.
 Johnny took one look at it and assured me that it was some disco shit.
-Then Johnny busted out a Nicaraguan peso and started doing coin bumps with the taxi driver and me as we sped down the dirt road at an alarming speed.
+Then Johnny busted out a Nicaraguan coin and started doing coin bumps with the taxi driver and me as we sped down the dirt road at an alarming speed.
 The three of us were doing bumps the whole 45-minute ride back to the beach, which felt like a lot shorter this time around because the taxi driver was driving like a coked-up maniac, hitting the occasional drift with his sedan if the turn was sharp enough.
 It was one of the more entertaining taxi rides I had ever taken.

 When we got back to the beach and regrouped with the others it was well after nightfall.
 Certain members of the group had begun to worry if something bad had happened to us as we were gone a lot longer than we had told them we were going to be.
 We didn't give them the details about what had happened during the day.
 But we did supply the drugs for one hell of a party on the beach that night.

 While we were away on our narcotics scavenger hunt, the others had befriended a group of sorority girls from Pennsylvania that were visiting the area and convinced them to stay and party with us on the beach for the night.
-A bonfire ensued, along with music, dancing, and Willie Nelson-quantities of cocaine.
+A bonfire ensued, along with music, dancing, and Willie Nelson quantities of cocaine.
 The party lasted all night and everyone seemed to be having a hell of a time.

 An Irish man who was camping with us thanked Johnny and me for going out and getting the goods that made for a fun party on a remote Nicaraguan beach, and he described us two as a "Raoul Duke and Dr. Gonzo type combination," like in "Fear and Loathing in Las Vegas."
 I got a major kick out of this.

-I spent the rest of the night having a good time running around the beach yacked out of my mind chatting up sorority girls and skinny dipping.
+I spent the rest of the night having a good time running around the beach yacked out of my mind chatting up sorority girls and swimming.
 The next morning, we all went our separate ways and I never heard from Johnny or any of the other persons on the beach that night ever again.